F5Networks/terraform-provider-bigip/README.md

 `source_address_translation` - (Optional) Can be either omitted for `none` or the values `automap` or `snat`

 `ip_protocol` - (Optional) Specify the IP protocol to use with the the virtual server (all, tcp, or udp are valid)

+`profiles` - (Optional) List of all profiles associated with the virtual server.
+This includes protocol, ssl, http, etc.

 ## bigip_ltm_irule